scala/scala3/docs/docs/reference/other-new-features/indentation.md

 ```scala
   if  while  for  match  try  new
 ```
 If `end` is followed by a reserved word, the compiler checks that the marker closes an indentation region belonging to a construct that starts with the reserved word.
-If it is followed by an identifier _id_, the compiler checks that the marker closes an indentation region containing the right hand side of a `val`, `var`, or `def` or the body of a class, trait, object, enum, given instance, or package clause that defines _id_.
+If it is followed by an identifier _id_, the compiler checks that the marker closes a definition that defines _id_ or a package clause that refers to _id_.

 `end` itself is a soft keyword.
 It is only treated as an `end` marker if it occurs at the start of a line and is followed by an identifier or one of the reserved words above.